webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 8.4.1 Getting Help

-**For licensing questions:**

-1. Review this documentation
-2. Check FAQ below
-3. Consult WP/Group lead
-4. Contact Technical Coordinator
-5. Seek legal advice (if needed)
+For licensing questions, review this documentation, check the FAQ below, consult your WP/Group lead, contact the Technical Coordinator, or seek legal advice if needed.

 #### 8.4.2 FAQ

 **Q: Can I use GPL code in WEBUILD projects?**
-A: GPL 3.0 code can be used (one-way compatibility), but GPL 2.0 is incompatible with Apache 2.0.
-Consult Technical Coordinator before using any GPL code.
+A: GPL 3.0 is compatible (one-way), but GPL 2.0 is not.
+Consult the Technical Coordinator before using GPL code.

 **Q: Do I need to add license headers to every file?**
 A: Yes, for all source code files.
 Small files (< 10 lines) and generated files may be exempt.

 **Q: Can I use a different license for my contribution?**
-A: No, all contributions must use the repository's license (Apache 2.0 by default).
-Exceptions require approval.
+A: No, all contributions must use Apache 2.0 unless an exception is approved.

 **Q: What if a dependency has an incompatible license?**
-A: Find an alternative dependency or seek approval for an exception.
+A: Find an alternative or seek approval.
 Do not use incompatible dependencies without approval.

 **Q: How do I handle code from Stack Overflow?**
-A: Stack Overflow content is licensed under CC BY-SA.
-Small snippets (< 10 lines) are generally acceptable with attribution.
-Larger portions require careful consideration.
+A: Small snippets (< 10 lines) are acceptable with attribution.
+Larger portions require careful consideration due to CC BY-SA licensing.

 ---